learn-co-students/nyc-mhtn-web-121018/46-hoc/README.md

 - Why?
 Some background:
   - Factory Pattern
   - Composition vs Inheritance
-- Higher Order Functions
+- Higher Order Functions => composition
-- Higher Order Components
+- Higher Order Components => bestow upon you this shared functionality
 - withRouter
 - withLoading
 - withAd

+function that takes a component, returns a component

+make stuff using a method or a class
+=> you make stuff => object

 ## Resources